intltechventures/Consulting.Project.Tools/templates/SAD.md

 ## Solution Sizing Factors

-- Event/Transaction Frequency

-- Event/Transaction Volume
+- Event/Transaction Processing
-  + Users, by Role/Type
+  + Types of Events/Transactions
-  + Transactions
+  + Number of Events/Transactions
+	* By User Group, by Frequency Period
+	* By Transaction Type, by Frequency Period
+	* By Role, by Frequency Period
-  + Storage
+  + Storage Estimates / Requirements
-	* Data Storage
+    * By Transaction Type, by Frequency Period
     * Project Growth, over 3-5 years
+	* Data Retention/Archive/Purge Rules, by Transaction Type

+- File Processing
+  + Types of Files
+  + Number of Files, by Processing Period, by File Type
+  + Frequency of File Processing, by File Type
+  + Size of Files, by File Type
+  + Storage Estimates / Requirements
+    * By File Type, by Frequency Period
+    * Project Growth, over 3-5 years
-	* Data Archive/Retention Rules
+	* Data Retention/Archive/Purge Rules, by File Type

 ## Estimates (aka ROM/SWAG)